deseven/telegram-groupchat-translator/README.md

 # telegram-groupchat-translator
 A bot that translates messages in Telegram group chats, using DeepL or ChatGPT.
 Allows to set which users will have their messages translated, to what language and with which translation service.
-Intended for a group chats where several individuals speaking different languages would convene.
+Intended for group chats where several individuals speaking different languages would convene.

 ## Requirements
  - any environment that can run node.js